parvister/parvister/README.md

 # Gift cards for Tura Epicodus?

 # Come up with one name of a partner or potential client that you want to open up business with (by Nov 3)
+# Design 1-2 hours per week to pursue new business outside of DTNA
+  - Other subs
+  - Other companies
+  - Reference USA through your library (mine is WCCLS)

 # DTNA:
   - go back to office and rekindle the downsized feasibility project